jakobharder/anno1800-jakobs-mods/residence-skin-pack/README.md

 Needs at least GU 13, no DLC dependencies.

+## Changes

+### 1.2

+- Chinese translation

-## Translations (skin names only)
+## Translations

 Available: English, German

-I appreciate any translation feedback! https://discord.com/invite/KtfWbev
+Thanks to
+- Aveneger432 for Polish translation
+- darknesswei for Chinese tranlsation